TacticalMetaphysics/LiSE/README.md

 igraph and python-igraph are freely available under the MIT license (http://opensource.org/licenses/MIT).

+Sans.ttf is really the font Sword, by molly.
+Freely available at http://geohand.tumblr.com/post/39769502703/im-getting-into-setting-up-a-system-to-talk-to

 The LiSE source files themselves are licensed under the terms of the GNU General Public License version 3.
 See the text of the license in the file gpl-3.0.txt

 Copyright (C) 2013 Zachary Spector.
 Email: zacharyspector@gmail.com